fbpx

 Here are some steps to follow as we attempt to interpret the Scriptures correctly through Christ:

-• Allow the full salvation story in the Bible and the teachings of Jesus to carry more weight in the development of doctrine and theology.
+• Allow Biblical narrative and the teachings of Jesus to carry more weight in the development of doctrine and theology.

 • In the interpretation of any Biblical passage, check to see if Jesus made reference to that passage or Biblical issue elsewhere, and allow Jesus’ teachings to improve your understanding.